-- 6.2 Promotion from SLTS to SLPS: Consider appointment of schoolteachers to SLPS as a promotion, and place the new recruits in the SLPS scale on one salary step ahead of the teacher service where the new recruit has been at the point of promotion. - 6.3 The number of salary steps: The number of salary steps shall be 30. - 6.4 Other anomalies: Take steps to prevent salary reductions, continue annual increments until retirement (based on performance appraisal), and rectify the determination of increment date. - 6.5 Principal Allowance: Four categories of schools by size of student population, and a monthly allowance of Rs.
-15,000, 12,000, 10,000 and 6,000 to principals; accordingly, VPP and APP are also given an allowance of 60% and 40% of the principal allowance respectively.
+- 6.1 Salaries: Adopt the recommendations of the Director-General of Establishments given in his letter of 04.12.2023 to Secretary, MoE. - 6.2 Principles: In future, when the salary structure is reviewed, it should be designed in recognition of: - a.
+The need to make SLPS an attractive education service. - b.
+The salary structures of other services in education. - c.
+Removing existing salary anomalies and unfair situations. - d.
+Salary of the Supra-grade must be determined in giving due consideration to the salary structure of the SLEAS. - 6.3 Promotion from SLTS to SLPS: Consider appointment of schoolteachers to SLPS as a promotion, and place the new recruits in the SLPS scale on one salary step ahead of the teacher service where the new recruit has been at the point of promotion. - 6.4 The number of salary steps: The number of salary steps shall remain the same. - 6.5 Other anomalies: Take steps to prevent salary reductions, continue annual increments until retirement (based on performance appraisal), and rectify the determination of increment date. - 6.6 Principal Allowance: Four categories of schools by size of student population, and a monthly allowance of Rs.
+15,000, 12,000, 10,000 and 6,000 to principals; accordingly, DPP and APP are also given an allowance of 60% and 40% of the Principal Allowance respectively.
 For Principals of difficult area schools an additional allowance of Rs.
-4,500 recommended. - 6.6 Benefits: Positive recommendations are made in respect of communication costs, entertainment allowance, travel costs, removal of housing rent reduction, vehicle permit, admission of children, and repayment of CPD costs. - 6.7 Pay-for-Performance: Scale of performance Outstanding (two additional increments), Very good (one additional increment), Average (annual increment) below average (withhold increment + inquiry) - 6.8 Principals Continue to Teach: All members of SLPS must teach a specified number of hours and participate in formative assessments (for which a rate of pay is recommended) - 6.9 Long-term Solutions: - a.
+4,500 is recommended. - 6.7 Benefits: Positive recommendations are made in respect of communication costs, entertainment allowance, travel costs, vehicle permit, admission of children, and repayment of Continuous Professional Development (CPD) costs.
+The policy on housing rent shall be (a) exemption from payment of rent by principals of schools classified as very difficult or difficult by the MoE, and (b) payment of a housing rent allowance to principals of the schools not having the housing facility.
+(A cabinet decision will be required to implement this policy)

+- 6.8 Pay-for-Performance: Scale of performance Outstanding (two additional increments), Very good (one additional increment), Average (annual increment) below average (withhold increment + inquiry) - 6.9 Principals Continue to Teach: All members of SLPS must teach a specified number of hours or participate in formative assessments (for which a rate of pay is recommended). - 6.10 Long-term Solutions: - a.
 The Ministry shall appoint a Committee to formulate structural solutions to the problems of SLPS and propose amendments to the SLPS Service Minute - b.
-The Ministry shall appoint a Consultant to study restructuring of the Services in Education (SLTS, SLPS, SLTES, SLEAS and SLISAs) including the possibility of integrating them into one or more services, and also undertake a Job Evaluation on a professional basis and recommend on remuneration of these services. - c.
-The Ministry shall take administrative steps to consider. the recommendations made in this report and take action to implement them as a matter of urgency.
+The Ministry shall appoint a Consultant to study restructuring of the Services in Education (SLTS, SLISAs, SLTES, SLPS, and SLEAS) including the possibility of integrating them into one or more services, and also undertake a Job Evaluation on a professional basis and recommend on remuneration of these services. - c.
+The Ministry shall take administrative steps to consider the recommendations made in this report and take appropriate action to implement them as a matter of urgency.